bigdata-i523/hid301/notbook.md

 * As of 10/3: Read https://whitepapers.em360tech.com/wp-content/files_mf/1427803213insideBIGDATAGuidetoBigDataforFinance.pdf
 * As of 10/15: Continued the python tutorial: https://docs.python.org/3/tutorial/datastructures.html
 * Af of 10/30: Continued the python tutorial: https://docs.python.org/3/tutorial/datastructures.html
+* As of 11/19 Read tutorials on pandas, CV2 and other useful libraries

 # Practice